clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 9. You should be able to curl the endpoint and see output from nginx: `curl tailscaletest-nginx-tailscale.tail967d8.ts.net`

 ## Adding Ingress
-The ultimate solution I've been looking for with a Tailscale Operator type of solution is something that works at the http layer and supports DNS and SSL integration (via [letsencrypt](https://letsencrypt.org)) to enable a better more secure user experience for connecting to clusters.
+The ultimate solution I've been looking for with a Tailscale Operator type of solution is something that works at the http layer and supports DNS and SSL integration (via <a href="https://letsencrypt.org" target="_blank">letsencrypt</a>) to enable a better more secure user experience for connecting to clusters.
 <div id="canvasholder" style="width:100%;height:400px;">
 </div>
 <script>